imightbeamy/buzzerbot9000/how_to.md

 Here's a handy [single LED series resistance calculator](http://led.linear1.org/1led.wiz).
 Source voltage is 3.3 volts, and you should be able to find the forward voltage, and the forward current on the data sheet for your optocoupler.

 Here's a real life picture of my buzzer box.
+It's a very simple box made by TekTone that most people I know have, but if your is different, don't worry.
+You just need to find the two contacts on the sides of whatever button opens your door.

 The light yellow wires (connected to #2 and #3) are the ones running to my pi.
 Either of these wires can go to either wire on the photo-resistors side of the optocoupler because photo-resistors are non-polarized.

 ![buttons_back](images/buttons_back.jpg)